Mobile App Development

 Let's consider a scenario where ISP can be applied effectively:

-Imagine a multimedia editing software that supports various file formats, such as images, videos, and audio files.
-Instead of defining a single monolithic interface for all file types, the software can utilize ISP to segregate interfaces based on file formats.
-This allows different modules of the software (e.g., image editor, video editor) to depend only on the interfaces relevant to their respective file formats, thereby promoting modularity and extensibility.
+Imagine a multimedia editing application that supports images, videos, and audio files.
+Rather than defining one monolithic interface for all file types, the software can apply ISP to split interfaces by format.
+Each module (image editor, video editor) then depends only on the interfaces it actually needs, keeping the codebase modular and easy to extend.

 Conclusion